P-p-H-d/mlib/README.md

 * `SEPARATOR()` --> `character`: Return the character used to separate items for I/O methods (default is ',') (for internal use only).
 * `EXT_ALGO(name, container oplist, object oplist)`: Define additional algorithms functions specialized for the containers (for internal use only).
 * `PROPERTIES()` --> `( properties)`: Return internal properties of a container in a recursive oplist format.
 Use M_GET_PROPERTY to get the property.
-* `EMPLACE_TYPE( ... )`: Specify the types usable for "emplacing" the object.
+* `EMPLACE_TYPE( ... )`: Specify the types usable for "emplacing" the object (initializing the object in-place, constructor).
 See chapter [Emplace construction](#Emplace-construction).

 The operator names listed above shall not be defined as macro.
 More operators are expected.

 > [!NOTE]
 > An iterator doesn't have a constructor nor destructor methods.
+> Therefore, it cannot not allocate any memory.
+>

+> [!NOTE]
-> It should not allocate any memory.
-A reference to an object through
+> A reference to an object through the pointer get from the iterator
-> an iterator is only valid until another reference is taken from the same
+> is only valid until another reference is taken from the same
 > container (potentially through another iterator),
+> or the iterator is modified
+> or the container itself is modified.
+> This reference is therefore extremely local and should not be stored anywhere else.
+> Some containers may lessen this constraint (for example list or RB-Tree).
+>

+> [!NOTE]
-> the iterator is moved.
-If the container is modified, all iterators
+> If the container is *modified*, all iterators
 > of this container become invalid and shall not be used anymore
 > except if the modifying operator provided itself an updated iterator.
-> Some containers may lessen these constraints.
+> Some containers may lessen this constraint.
+>

 ### Properties